yadavdeepak95/blockchain-explorer/README.md

 ## Run Hyperledger Explorer

+- `cd blockchain-explorer/app`
+- Modify explorerconfig.json to update sync properties
+	- sync type (local or host), platform, blocksSyncTime(in min) details.
+		- local : sync process will start with Explorer start.sh
+		- host  : sync process has to be started explicitly with syncstart.sh [Note : pass network-id and client-id to start specific client sync process, else first network and client will be considered]

 From new terminal.

 - `cd blockchain-explorer/`
 - `./start.sh`  (it will have the backend up).
 - Launch the URL http://localhost:8080 on a browser.
 - `./stop.sh`  (it will stop the node server).

+From new terminal(If sync = host in explorerconfig.json).

+- `cd blockchain-explorer/`
+- `./syncstart.sh` (it will have the sync node up).
+- `./syncstop.sh`  (it will stop the sync node).

 - If the Hyperledger Explorer was used previously in your browser be sure to clear the cache before relaunching.